 artist's statement

-The concerns that drive my art practice are not separate from the issues or questions that I give thought to every day.
-These are concerns of family and identity, of what it means to live as embodied beings in a fragile world, to live with an awareness of our own fallibility and impermanence.
-Memory underpins all of these issues for it is through memories—our own and those shared or passed on—that we construct a personal narrative.
-This is especially true in the context of the family since it is here that our earliest and often most lasting conception of self is formed.
-In recent years, as I have watched my elderly parents struggle with dementia and have witnessed the breaking apart of that story, I have been haunted by the question ‘who are we, if we cannot remember our own story?’
-I understand my art practice as a query, as a posing of questions.
-More recently it has occurred to me that my work, perhaps, is also a form of bearing witness.
+The concerns that drive my art practice are concerns of family and identity, of what it means to live as embodied beings in a fragile world, to live with an awareness of our own fallibility and impermanence.
+Drawing on Ernst Cassirer’s concept of humans as the animal symbolicum (the symbol-making animal), I interrogate the notion of (modern) myth-making.
+What are the stories we tell ourselves to make sense of the world and our place in it?
+I am particularly (though not exclusively) interested in family myths for it is within the context of the family that we form our earliest—and often most lasting— conception of self.
+Memory is a central theme throughout my work.
+With collective or shared memories (real and imagined), we create worlds.
+On an individual level we use our own memories, together with those shared or passed on to us, to construct a personal narrative.
+In recent years, as I have watched my elderly parents struggle with dementia and memory loss and have witnessed the breaking apart of that narrative, I have been haunted by the question ‘who are we, if we cannot remember our own story?’
+In light of this, while I have always understood my art practice as a method of knowledge gathering and discovery, more recently, I have also come to see it as a way of bearing witness.

-The concerns that drive my art practice are not separate from the issues or questions that I give thought to every day.
-These are concerns of family and identity, of what it means to live as embodied beings in a fragile world, to live with an awareness of our own fallibility and impermanence.
-Memory underpins all of these issues for it is through memories—our own and those shared or passed on—that we construct a personal narrative.
-This is especially true in the context of the family since it is here that our earliest and often most lasting conception of self is formed.
-In recent years, as I have watched my elderly parents struggle with dementia and have witnessed the breaking apart of that story, I have been haunted by the question ‘who are we, if we cannot remember our own story?’
-I understand my art practice as a query, as a posing of questions.
-More recently it has occurred to me that my work, perhaps, is also a form of bearing witness.
+The concerns that drive my art practice are concerns of family and identity, of what it means to live as embodied beings in a fragile world, to live with an awareness of our own fallibility and impermanence.
+Drawing on Ernst Cassirer’s concept of humans as the animal symbolicum (the symbol-making animal), I interrogate the notion of (modern) myth-making.
+What are the stories we tell ourselves to make sense of the world and our place in it?
+I am particularly (though not exclusively) interested in family myths for it is within the context of the family that we form our earliest—and often most lasting— conception of self.
+Memory is a central theme throughout my work.
+With collective or shared memories (real and imagined), we create worlds.
+On an individual level we use our own memories, together with those shared or passed on to us, to construct a personal narrative.
+In recent years, as I have watched my elderly parents struggle with dementia and memory loss and have witnessed the breaking apart of that narrative, I have been haunted by the question ‘who are we, if we cannot remember our own story?’
+In light of this, while I have always understood my art practice as a method of knowledge gathering and discovery, more recently, I have also come to see it as a way of bearing witness.

 Here's my cv for those seeking a little more information.